Accountants Coming To Help

-5 Most Common Problems And Solutions
+Accountants Coming To Help with 5 Most Common Problems And Solutions

 Solution – If you need support, consult with a professional capable of helping you understand the basic record keeping – not accounting – that you require.
 You must have a baseline of knowledge to manage your records and run your business.

 Problem 2 – You don’t have time to keep your books up to date.
-Without accurate, real-time bookkeeping, you don’t have the tools to know how your business is truly performing.
-If you own a restaurant, for instance, you should know the cost of your food, rent, utilities and other expenses.
+Without accurate, real-time bookkeeping services, you don’t have the tools to know how your business is truly performing.
+If you own a restaurant, for instance, you should know the cost of your food, rent, utilities, and other expenses.
 You should also know whether these costs are in line with others in your market.
 If you are in retail, you should know your inventory levels and how to balance your cash flow.
 Business owners often get so frustrated by their bookkeeping burden that they don’t know where to turn.

 Problem 3 – You don’t know how healthy your business is.
 Remember, having money in the bank isn’t a sign of a financially stable business.
 Small business owners often fail to take their liabilities (loans, credit) into consideration.
-When you determine what you really owe, it may be that you don’t have the funds to pay off your debt.
+When you determine what you owe, it may be that you don’t have the funds to pay off your debt.

 Problem 4 – You don’t analyze your finances before deciding what to do.
 Making sound decisions is best done in three steps: Interpreting.
 Analyzing.
 Advising.
 Regardless of the reports you use, generating the numbers is only the first stage.
-What do those numbers actually mean?
-More important, how do you improve them?
+What do those numbers mean?
+More importantly, how do you improve them?
 You must interpret and analyze these numbers to lead yourself to the best advice and decisions.

 Solution – Schedule time to analyze and interpret your management reports or consult with a professional.
 You should already be dedicating your time and energy into producing your reports to remain compliant, so it would be senseless not to use them to your advantage and improve your business.

-Solution – If you’re looking for support, you need someone who actually addresses your needs.
+Solution – If you’re looking for support, you need someone who addresses your needs.
 With that help, you should be focusing on the foundation of your business and what you do best.
 A true small business consultant should also be capable of communicating the financial status of your business in a way that makes sense to you.
 Your job is to get to know potential partners and fully understand what the nature of that partnership will be.

 There is a difference from partner to partner, so it’s important to choose wisely.